 – sitting on the board of local horticulture groups or serving on committees

 Master Gardeners are first and foremost, available as educated volunteers in their communities.
-A major requirement to complete certification as a Master Gardener is 40 hours in one year of volunteering in your community.
+A major requirement to complete certification as a Master Gardener is 40 hours in twenty four months of volunteering in your community.

 What qualifies as volunteer service?
 The list of possibilities is as endless as your imagination.
 Just about the only thing which doesn’t qualify is the work you do in your own landscape or garden.
 This is, after all, about service to the community.
 Once you are certified, 20 hours of volunteering per year is required to maintain your certification.

 Here are some ideas and examples of volunteer activities carried out by Master Gardeners in Manitoba, some done alone, some as part of a group:

 • Planting and caring for flower boxes or flower beds at care homes and nursing homes, at churches, or similar facilities;

 • Designing, planning and caring for a mini-park or public greenspace in a vacant lot in your community;

 • Lending your time and talents as a volunteer on an organizing committee for an educational horticultural event (ex.
 Gardening Saturday, Seedy Saturday, M.H.A.
 Convention, etc.) or volunteering during the event;

 • Mentoring volunteers and participants in a neighbourhood community garden project;

 • Working with children to create green spaces and gardens in schoolyards;